canonical/lxd/doc/index.md

 therefore only be given to users who would be trusted with root access to the host.

-When listening on the network, the same API is available on a TLS socket (HTTPS), specific access on the remote API can be restricted through Canonical RBAC.
+When listening on the network, the same API is available on a TLS socket (HTTPS).

 More details are [available here](security.md).